 The history and mythology of Beaver County is, indeed, magically interwoven during times of discovery and research.
-The person who seems to have captured the residents of this county in the most historical manner, and whose character and influence has shaped our local geography and the historical events of her time, is unquestionably that of Queen Aliquippa.
+The person who seems to have captured the residents of this county in the most historical manner, and whose character and influence has shaped our local geography and the historical events of our time, is unquestionably that of Queen Aliquippa.
 In this present day, her name is connected to a town, (Aliquippa, formerly Woodlawn, bears her name) antique establishments around the region, and magnificent influence among current culture seekers throughout our nation who continuously demand attention to the illustrious contribution of the Native Americans.
 Her invincible persuasion and wisdom enlightened the most obstinate of men, and her devotion and love to her people amalgamated and synchronized the stature and sympathy of women.
 It is not out of proper context to assume that through her enchanted discourse of dialogue and superlative talent of negotiation, she permeated the angry minds of invaders and outcasts, and adopted the mechanical structure of European culture and language into the Seneca nation in hope of establishing a serene structure between the two, that regretfully, possessed in itself by the new visitors, a swelling passion of oppression and superiority.

 Her name, “Aliquippa,” is a Seneca word for “hat” or “cap.”
 Though it is a continuing debate among local historians, she is believed to have been a member of the Seneca tribe; this tribe resided along the rocky shores of the Allegheny and Ohio rivers.
 They were also a prodigious member of the Iroquois League of Five Nations(Oneida, Onondaga, Cayuga, Mohawk, and Seneca.)
 Although her precise date of birth is unknown; it is conclusive, based on meticulous research, that she visited William Penn(the founder of the state of Pennsylvania) sometime in the year 1701; it is reasonable to assume that her birth took place in the very late 1600’s, perhaps in an unknown location in upstate New York; however, there is another legendary version that claims her birth took place in the year 1706 and that she had a twin sister who went by the name of “Snow in the Face”, who was born in a remote Indian village called “Indian Ridge” in Washington County, PA.
 But this claim has no merit to the current evidence of what little is already known.